salvatoreTorsello/foosball-ranking-bot/README.md

-# foosball-ranking-bot
+# foosball-eloranking-bot
-A Telegram bot for managing and ranking foosball leagues, keeping track of scores, players, and statistics effortlessly.
+A Telegram bot for managing and ranking foosball leagues using the Elo rating system, keeping track of scores, players, and statistics effortlessly.